Examples

 mikrotik: address: "192.168.0.1:8729" username: "crowdsec" password: "your-password" tls: true

-firewall: ipv4: enabled: true ipv6: enabled: true filter: enabled: true chains: ["input"] connection_state: ["new"] log_prefix: "CS-FILTER" raw: enabled: true chains: ["prerouting"] log_prefix: "CS-RAW" deny_action: "reject" reject_with: "icmp-host-prohibited" rule_placement: "top" log: true log_prefix: "CS" block_input: interface_list: "WAN" whitelist: "crowdsec-whitelist" block_output: enabled: true interface_list: "WAN" log_prefix: "CS-OUT" passthrough_v4: "10.0.0.100"
+firewall: ipv4: enabled: true ipv6: enabled: true filter: enabled: true chains: ["input"] connection_state: "new" log_prefix: "CS-FILTER" raw: enabled: true chains: ["prerouting"] log_prefix: "CS-RAW" deny_action: "reject" reject_with: "icmp-host-prohibited" rule_placement: "top" log: true log_prefix: "CS" block_input: interface_list: "WAN" whitelist: "crowdsec-whitelist" block_output: enabled: true interface_list: "WAN" log_prefix: "CS-OUT" passthrough_v4: "10.0.0.100"

 metrics: enabled: true listen_port: 2112

-logging: level: "info"Syncs only locally-generated decisions (from your CrowdSec engine and manual cscli bans).
+firewall: rule_placement: strategy: "top" ipv4: rule_placement: strategy: "before_comment" comment: "IPv4 production anchor" fallback: "bottom" ipv6: rule_placement: strategy: "bottom" raw: strategy: "position" position: 4Syncs only locally-generated decisions (from your CrowdSec engine and manual cscli bans).
 No CAPI community blocklists.

 crowdsec: api_url: "http://localhost:8080/" api_key: "your-key" origins: ["crowdsec", "cscli"]